wknishio/variable-terminal/doc/readme.txt

 * Proxy password controls the password for proxy authentication.
 * Encryption type enables connection encryption using encryption algorithms.
 * Encryption password sets the password for connection encryption.
+* Session shell sets the command to be used as remote shell in server.
+* Session user sets the session user for session.
+* Session password sets the session password for session.
 * Session maximum define a limit for simultaneous sessions in server.
 * Session commands set commands separated by *; to be run when session starts.
-* Session user sets the session user for session.
-* Session password sets the session password for session.

 All connection settings can be set using the files
 "vate-client.properties" for client instances and